Traditional Persian residential architecture: Persian residential architecture

 When visiting Kashan in 1993, the chairman of UNESCO remarked: “Kashani architects are the greatest alchemists of history.
 They could make gold out of dust”.
 Indeed, almost all of Kashan's masterpieces, as in many other parts of Iran are made of humble, local, earth.

 Like many other cities throughout Iran, stucco was the most widespread method of ornamentation in Persian houses.
 One reason was the relatively cheap price of the materials used (like gypsum for example) that don't require a high temperature to be transformed into plaster.
 This is an important consideration in places like central Iran where wood is relatively scarce.
 Another reason is that it is easily shaped, molded, or carved.
 Thanks to stucco, a wall of crudely fashioned stone blocks or raw brick, gives an impression of great luxury.
-Thus stucco owes its luxurious appearance to the skill of the craftsman.
+Thus, stucco owes its luxurious appearance to the skill of the craftsman.
 And with a tradition of stucco technique going back to pre-Islamic Iran, this is an art fully mastered by Persian craftsmen, as seen here.

 Earthquakes in Iran leave massive destruction.
 Most of Iran's remaining traditional houses date from the post-quake eras during the Qajar period.
-Despite the efforts of architects to build resistance to earthquakes into their works, hardly anything remains from the spectacular Safavi palaces or anything prior to those as recounted by French and British explorers in many parts of Persia.
+Despite this, the efforts of Persiam architects to build resistance to earthquakes into their works let to many buildings remaining such as the spectacular Safavid Persian palaces as recounted by French and British explorers in many parts of Persia.

 Characteristics of traditional Persian residential architecture

-Almost all traditional Persian houses were designed in order to satisfy the following essential features:
+Almost all traditional Persian houses were designed to satisfy the following essential features: